bigbridge-nl/product-import/README.md

 ## On empty values

-* A value of null will not be stored at all
-* A value of "" will be stored as an empty string for varchar and text attributes, otherwise will not be stored at all
+* A value of "" will be ignored, it is not imported.
+The reason is that in imports, an empty value often means unknown, or unimportant, but rarely: to be deleted.

 ## Thanks to